antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 > This isn't a straitjacket or a rule book.
 We can't build great services by rote.
 We can't imagine every scenario and write rules for it.
 Every circumstance is different and should be addressed on its own terms.
 What unites things, therefore, should be a consistent approach -- one that users will hopefully come to understand and trust -- even as we move into new digital spaces."

-Wherever possible APIs should use consistent terminology and meaning, including field names, actions, etc. Wherever possible these should be commonly used terms used elsewhere.
+Wherever possible APIs **SHOULD** use consistent terminology and meaning, including field names, actions, etc. Wherever possible these **SHOULD** be commonly used terms used elsewhere.

-APIs will not all serve the same purpose, however there are a number of common types that should, where appropriate, be consistent with one another.
+APIs will not all serve the same purpose, however there are a number of common types that **SHOULD**, where appropriate, be consistent with one another.
 Some examples are listed in the 18F API Standards and echoed here for convenience:

 > *  "*Bulk data*.
 Clients often wish to establish their own copy of the API's dataset in its entirety.
 For example, someone might like to build their own search engine on top of the dataset, using different parameters and technology than the "official" API allows.
 If the API can't easily act as a bulk data provider, provide a separate mechanism for acquiring the backing dataset in bulk.